After 15 years and two kids, I found out my husband, Mark, was cheating. I thought we were building a life; instead, he was building

 A month later, there was a knock at the door.
 I expected a process server or perhaps Mark coming to gloat.
 Instead, it was my mother-in-law, Evelyn.
 We had never been close; she was a formidable, silent woman who lived in London and rarely chimed in on our lives.

-She asked to come in, sat across from me, and took my hands.
-Her voice was like iron.
+She asked to come in, sat across from me,

 “He’s my son, but what he did was so wrong.
 You’re the mother of his kids.
 I stand by you.
 Not just me.”